draftverify/draftverify.com/index.md

 ---
 title: "DraftVerify — The Global Standard for Non-Alcoholic Draft"
-description: "A unified physical standard with a digital verification layer for NA draft."
+description: "A unified physical identification system with an optional digital verification layer that brings traceability and clarity to NA draft."
 layout: default
 ---